Last updated on 22 September 2023

 If your job requires video editing and using several different programs every day, you have definitely come across DaVinci Resolve, and you have probably been using it daily.

 This excellent editing program focuses on colour correcting and nonlinear video editing, and it is suitable for Windows and Mac OS devices.

 If you have been creating short movies or videos through this software, you will be glad to find out that there is a new way of adding subtitles to it that can make your performance a whole lot faster and easier!

-These methods work in both DaVinci Resolve free and DaVinci Resolve Studio.
+These methods work in both DaVinci Resolve free version and the DaVinci Resolve Studio.